-On initial recognition, the Company classifies its financial assets in the following categories: loans and receivables, and available-for-sale (AFS) financial assets.
+On initial recognition, the Company classifies its financial assets in the following categories: financial assets at fair value through profit and loss (FVPL), loans and receivables, available-for-sale (AFS) financial assets and held to maturity investment (HTM).
 The Company also classifies its financial liabilities into FVPL and other financial liabilities.
 The classification depends on the purpose for which the investments are acquired and whether they are quoted in an active market.
 Management determines the classification of its financial assets and financial liabilities at initial recognition and, where allowed and appropriate, re-evaluates such designation at the end of each reporting period.
 Financial instruments are classified as liabilities or equity in accordance with the substance of the contractual arrangement.
 Interest, dividends, gains and losses relating to a financial instrument or a component that is a financial liability are reported as expense or income.
 Distributions to holders of financial instruments classified as equity are charged directly to equity, net of any related income tax benefits.

-As at June 30, 2014 and 2013, the Company did not hold any financial assets at FVPL and HTMI, and financial liabilities at FVPL.
+As at December 31, 2014 and 2013, the Company did not hold any financial assets at FVPL and HTM, and financial liabilities at FVPL.